BenLangmead/seq-frontiers-class/README.md

 * Introduction to big-data methods for sequencing data analysis
 * Project ideas

-Maybe each of these will take one class session.
 At the end of the semester, we'll have 2 or 3 class sessions dedicated to final project presentations.
 I will also try to have a few guest lecturers come.
 More on this as I nail down those dates.

-That leaves roughly 16-18 class sessions where we're free to discuss either (a) relevant literature, or (b) project progress.
-I am listing relevant literature below.
+In most class sessions, we'll discuss literature.
+A student will be selected ahead of time to present in each class, and the student will select and announce 2 or 3 papers for discussion.
+The student will then lead a 75-minutes discussion of those papers in class.
+This will usually include a presentation of the main ideas and results of the paper.
+Everyone is encouraged to participate in every discussion.
+Participation is an important part of your grade.

 Readings
 --------